saa65/avida_workshop/README.txt

-Hi, my name is Stacy
+Hi, my name is Stacy.
+Has awesome script.